Export requirements – mandatory and voluntary

 Technical requirements are rules that define the characteristics of a product such as dimension, labelling, packaging, level of quality, conformity assessment procedures etcetera.
 The term can also cover production methods and processes.
 Technical requirements are necessary to protect the public from health and safety risks related to the manufacturing or use of products.

-Examples of requirements
+Examples of harmonised mandatory requirements

-Example 1: Health control of foodstuffs of non-animal origin
+Health control of foodstuffs of non-animal origin

 Imports of foodstuffs of non-animal origin into the EU must comply with requirements designed to prevent risks to public health and protect consumer interests.
 These requirements concern, for example, traceability, hygiene and maximum levels of certain contaminants or pesticides in food.
-This area is covered by EU-legislation, hence mandatory for all members states.
+This area is covered by EU legislation, hence mandatory for all members states.

 To show that your products do not contain residue levels of contaminants or pesticides that exceed the maximum levels, you need to get laboratory tests.
 All fresh fruits and vegetables need to be accompanied by a phytosanitary certificate to be allowed onto the EU market.
 However, certain plants are exempted from this obligation such as pineapples, coconuts, durians, bananas and dates.

-Example 2: Health control of foodstuffs of animal origin
+Health control of foodstuffs of animal origin

 Imports of foodstuffs of animal origin into the EU must comply with additional requirements designed to prevent risks to public health, and to protect consumer interests that are specific to products of animal origin.